awsdocs/aws-greengrass-developer-guide/doc_source/cloudwatch-metrics-connector.md

 Required: `false`
 Type: `string`
 `timestamp`
-The time that the metric data was received, expressed as the number of milliseconds since `Jan 1, 1970 00:00:00 UTC`\.
+The time that the metric data was received, expressed as the number of seconds since `Jan 1, 1970 00:00:00 UTC`\.
 If this value is omitted, the connector uses the time that it received the message\.
 Required: `false`
 Type: `timestamp`
 When you send multiple metrics within a single Lambda function, we recommend that you retrieve the timestamp separately for each metric\.
 Don't use a variable to store the timestamp\.